dpraj007/luna_assignment/README.md

 - LangGraph-compatible for LLM integration
 - Clear separation of concerns

+### Why Graph Neural Networks?
+- Learns from user-venue interactions and social connections
+- Captures implicit preferences and social influence
+- Improves recommendations over time with more data
+- Hybrid approach balances explainability (rule-based) with learning (GNN)
+- Production-ready with graceful fallbacks when model unavailable

 ## Coding Agent Usage

 This project was developed with assistance from Claude (Anthropic's AI assistant) for: